Vision 2030 and beyond

 Saudi Supply Chain

-We are committed to the development of a Saudi supply chain for critical raw materials required for the transition to electrification.
+EVM is committed to deploying Western Australia’s world leading exploration and mining capabilities to develop a Saudi supply chain for critical raw materials required for the transition to electrification.

 Localised critical raw materials